RESEARCH FOR A HEALTHY START TO LIFE

 THRIVE: a lifecycle health promotion and knowledge mobilisation tool to advance health literacy, health communication, and health span

 Although the Developmental Origins of Health and Disease (DOHaD) recognises the importance of early exposures in the development of chronic conditions, our ability to harness this knowledge before irreversible processes affect health trajectories remains limited.
 Using machine learning approaches we are making a comprehensive catalogue of early influential risk and protective factors across social, environmental and biomedical fields, and developing a model for precise and personalised lifecycle health information.
 These studies are part of our larger goal to instrumentalise our understanding of DOHaD and develop a tool to identify resilience and risk trajectories to optimise health decision making and interventions.
+Learn more of this work with the THRIVE Change Lab.

 -